Study: Do women who eat a high fiber diet have a lower risk of breast cancer?

 Previous research found that dietary fiber does not affect breast cancer risk.
-However, most of these studies involved older women, and did not look at fiber consumption during adolescence or early adulthood, a critical time when exposure to factors that affect estrogen levels may affect breast cancer risk.
+However, most of these studies involved older women, and did not look at fiber consumption during adolescence or early adulthood, a critical time when exposure to factors that affect levels may affect breast cancer risk.

 In March 2016, Maryam Farvid and colleagues from the Harvard T.H.
 Chan School of Public Health and other institutions published a paper in the journal Pediatrics that examined the relationship between dietary fiber intake during adolescence and young adulthood and breast cancer risk later in life.

 Researchers of this study wanted to know:

 Whether dietary fiber can modify breast cancer risk.

 This study involved 90,534 premenopausal women between the ages of 27-44 who were part of the Nurses’ Health Study II cohort.
 To be a part of this study, the women could not have reported a previous cancer diagnosis (except non-melanoma skin cancer).
 The women answered questionnaires that asked about their diet from the point the study began, and were resurveyed every four years over a 20-year period.

 This group of women was also asked to complete another questionnaire about their diet during high school; 47,355 women returned this questionnaire.